 Learn to Dance with us!
-Private Lessons Our lessons are...Read More
+Private Lessons ONLINE Private CLASSES...Read More

 Dance Withdrawals.
 A sad period during which your body and soul reacts to the lack of dancing in your life after years of classes, sore muscles, soul feeding and other dance related awesomeness.